redhat-openstack/website/source/uncategorized/deploying-rdo-using-foreman.html.md

 This guide is meant to help you set up [Foreman](http://theforeman.org/) to deploy RDO.
 We have wrapped this up in an installer with some predefined Foreman Host Groups to get you started.
 You can, of course, add your own to do thing we havenot yet added.
 If you do, please feel free to contribute them to our upstream [installer](https://github.com/redhat-openstack/astapor) project!

+### Deploying on VMs

+Before using Foreman to deploy OpenStack on your bare metal machines, you might want to do a test drive using virtual machines.
+You can use vftool to set up the machines, or you can do it manually.
+For a real deployment, of course, you will want to use multiple bare metal servers.
+If you are using bare metal servers, you may skip this section.

-### Using vftool
+#### Using vftool

 [vftool](https://github.com/cwolferh/vms-and-foreman/) is a tool to build and configure multiple VMs.
 We will be using it in this example to allow you to test this process within virtual machines on a single physical host.
-For a real deployment, of course, you will want to use multiple bare metal servers.
-If you are using bare metal servers, you may skip this section.

-#### Intro to vftool

-This is a completely optional tool, with the purpose of making it a bit easier to set up and get a base configuration for a set of VMs to test with a multi-machine OpenStack setup, using Foreman.
+Vftool is completely optional, with the purpose of making it a bit easier to set up and get a base configuration for a set of VMs to test with a multi-machine OpenStack setup, using Foreman.
 IOW, this is for PoC/disposable setups just to try things out.
 Anything done in/with this tool can also be done manually using your virtualization commands of choice/preference.
 If you choose to use this tool, first, clone it from:

 <https://github.com/cwolferh/vms-and-foreman/>

-#### RHEL/RHOS install/setup with vftool
+##### RHEL/RHOS install/setup with vftool

 create a .rhel_vftoolrc with: